Mitigating Source and Detection Noises in Auto-correlative Weak-Value Amplification: The AWVA protocol on Simulink

+Fig.~\ref{Fig:Schemes_model2}(a) illustrates the AWVA protocol setup~\cite{AWVA} for measuring a birefringent delay.
+In contrast, standard WVA (described in Ref.~\cite{PhysRevLett.105.010405}) omits the 50:50 beam splitter and reference arm.
+The key difference is that AWVA adds an extra light path (reference arm) parallel to the measurement arm, enabling an auto-correlation of outputs.
+The AWVA technique includes an initial preparation of the measured system $\ket{\Phi_{i}}$ and the pointer $\ket{\Psi_{i}}$, followed by a weak interaction between the two. \blue{The system is then post-selected via projection onto the state $\ket{\Phi_{f}}$, and the pointer is projectively measured to yield $\ket{\Psi_{f1}}$.
+A second, identical projective measurement is applied to the pointer state $\ket{\Psi_{f2}}$ obtained without the weak interaction.
+Finally, the auto-correlative intensity $\Theta$ is evaluated from the two outcomes} $|\bkt{\Phi_{f1}}{\Phi_{i}}|^{2}$ and $|\bkt{\Phi_{f2}}{\Phi_{i}}|^{2}$.

-Meanwhile, the initial pointer with the Gaussian profile is prepared by the modulator in the time domain:
+The initial pointer with the Gaussian profile is prepared in the time domain:

-where $I_{0}$ represents the normalized factor, and $\zeta$ represents the pointer spread.
-Then, the system and the pointer are weakly coupled with the interaction Hamiltonian $\hat{H}=\tau \hat{A}\ot \hat{p}$, where the observable operator satisfies $\hat{A}=\ket{H} \bra{H}-\ket{V} \bra{V} $ and $\hat{p}$ is the momentum operator conjugate to the position operator $\hat{q}$~\cite{AAV,RevModPhys.86.307,PhysRevLett.111.033604,PhysRevLett.126.220801}.
-It is worth noting that the AWVA technique needs two signals from two auto-correlative channels, one of the signals comes from the weak measurement for detecting shift $\tau$ and we call it the \red{{``}measurement channel"}.
-Correspondingly, another signal retains the information of the initial pointer without the weak interaction and \red{did not} change with the time shift $\tau$, and we call it \red{{``}reference channel"}.
-According to the principle of the standard weak measurement, the final state of the pointer in the measurement channel is given by:
+where $P^{in} $ represents the pulse amplitude (units of W), and $\zeta$ is the pointer spread.
+Then, the system and the pointer are weakly coupled with the interaction $\hat{H}=\tau \hat{A}\ot \hat{p}$.
+The observable operator satisfies $\hat{A}=\ket{H} \bra{H}-\ket{V} \bra{V} $, and $\hat{p}$ is the momentum operator conjugate to the position operator $\hat{q}$~\cite{AAV,RevModPhys.86.307,PhysRevLett.111.033604,PhysRevLett.126.220801}.
+Here, $\ket{H}$ and $\ket{V}$ represent the horizontally and vertically polarized states, respectively.
+In the standard WVA protocol, the final state of the pointer in the measurement channel is given by: